ossf/great-mfa-project/README.md

 Why do this?
 Our goal is to prevent supply chain attacks involving weak or compromised credentials of developers of open source software.

+Over the last several years Open Source Software has become critical upstream components of many aspects of software and applications that are used the world-over.
+Along with this increase in use, so has the potential for malicious actors to exploit the amazing work OSS communities develop each day.

 The
 ["Backstabber's Knife Collection: A Review of Open Source Software Supply Chain Attack" by Ohm et al](https://arxiv.org/abs/2005.09535) noted that this is one way to subvert OSS, e.g.,